Restructuring proceedings with the debtor in possession

 It is also possible to institute such proceedings merely in the event of a risk of insolvency.
 This increases the company's chance of survival.

-If the restructuring plan is not approved by the creditors within 90 days, the court will withdraw the debtor's right of possession and appoint a liquidator.
+The company can be liquidated, if the restructuring plan is not approved by the creditors within 90 days.
+In this case, the court will withdraw the debtor's power of disposal and appoint a liquidator.
 The company may still undergo restructuring without the debtor in possession.

-However, they will no longer have access to their assets and the proceedings will turn into bankruptcy proceedings (whereby this change of status also appears on the online insolvency register) if:
+Moreover, the court will withdraw access to their assets and the proceedings will turn into bankruptcy proceedings (whereby this change of status also appears on the online insolvency register) if:

 • the trader withdraws the restructuring plan;